 - Appoint other ad hoc committees within the EC and standing committees from the membership at large as needed for effective operation;

 - Prepare and submit annual reports of program’s activities and accomplishments to the Faculty Director of Graduate Interdisciplinary Programs;

 - Ensure that regular academic program reviews are carried out, consistent with the Board of Regents requirements and those of the University of Arizona;

 - Facilitate interaction and communication within the Program in Applied Intercultural Arts Research and with supporting academic unit heads and Deans;

 - Seek funding from appropriate University, State, Federal and private sources;

 - Solicit nominations to vacated slot(s) on the Executive Committee to ensure continuity over time.

-The GIDP’s Program Coordinator works closely with the Chair of the EC as well as with the students, faculty, EC and standing committees to ensure timely fulfillment of the policies of the UA and the Applied Ethnomusicology and Intercultural Arts Research GIDP, as well as the flow of information among all concerned.
+The GIDP’s Program Coordinator works closely with the Chair of the EC as well as with the students, faculty, EC and standing committees to ensure timely fulfillment of the policies of the UA and the Applied Intercultural Arts Research GIDP, as well as the flow of information among all concerned.

-The bylaws shall be amended or revised by movement of the EC and a twothirds positive vote by the regular membership of the program.
+The bylaws shall be amended or revised by a majority vote by the EC.
 All changes will be submitted to the Faculty Director of Graduate Interdisciplinary Programs for review and final approval for implementation.